Why you should goSee the best of Scotland and celebrate 20 years since the first Harry Potter novel was published with a journey on the steam engine

 The tiny island of Eilean na Moine was the island that held Dumbledore’s Grave and is framed by surrounding Loch Eilt used multiple times including the backdrop for the bridge into Hogwarts and for the location of Hagrid’s hut.

 On arrival to the fishing village of Malliag with its ferry route to the Isle of Skye you will have a rest from location spotting, enjoy the village and some lunch.
-From here you have the option to travel back to Fort William by Steam Train or join your coach that will leave in time to stop at Glenfinnan Visitor Centre where you can use this opportunity to take picture of the Steam Train travelling back over the Viaduct. * This option will involve some walking*
+From here you will join your coach that will leave in time to stop at Glenfinnan Visitor Centre where you can use this opportunity to take picture of the Steam Train travelling back over the Viaduct. * This option will involve some walking*

-After the steam train returns to Fort William you will return to Edinburgh via Loch Laggan.
+After the Glenfinnan stop you will return to Edinburgh via Loch Laggan.

 Don't worry.
 You can still immerse yourself in the wizarding world of Harry Potter, by coming on a very special tour!